bodeaalexandru/sales-coaching/README.md

 * With the data received - you can build a lot of visualizations

 Speech Analysis Framework Limitations:
 * The framework can only identify two callers on a stereo or mono audio file.
-This is a limitation within the Framework code not Cloud Speech-to-Text API.
+This is a limitation within the Framework code not Cloud Speech-to-Text API. - TO DO: EXTEND
 * The framework can only process .wav or .flac files.
-This is a limitation within the Framework code not Cloud Speech-to-Text API.
+This is a limitation within the Framework code not Cloud Speech-to-Text API. - TO DO: EXTEND

 The process follows:
 1. An audio file is uploaded to Cloud Storage